 The MCPH have rigorously tested their suppliers and installers and the advisors are able help you asses your situation and recommend appropriate approaches, considering factors such as orientation, roof type double or single stories, household needs, and heritage issues.

-If you are interested in putting on solar, extended your solar or considering a battery, RSVP to our Make Solar Easy information night on November 3rd.
-You can also check our solar information page here, or connect directly with the MCPH Program here.
+Is 2022 your year for solar?
+If you are interested in learning more, extended your solar or considering a battery, RSVP to our Make Solar Easy information night on March 16th.
+You can also check our solar information page here, read our solar advantage blog, or connect directly with the MCPH Program here.